better-internet/radworks-docs/docs/radicle.md

 2. Peers track projects they are interested in.
 3. Peers gossip about projects.
 This means replicating updates from the peers they follow and the projects they are interested in.

-It's this "trusted" social graph of peers and projects that becomes the foundation for collaboration within Radicle.
+These interactions create a "trusted" social graph of peers and projects that becomes the foundation for collaboration within Radicle.

 [Read more about the Radicle collaboration model](understanding-radicle/faq.md)